Methodology

 AI exposure and job displacement are different objects.

-A software developer and a data entry clerk can both score high on AI exposure, but one gets augmented (MOM lists software developers as in-demand in 2025) while the other faces substitution.
-We deliberately separate technical exposure from market translation using a three-layer structural score.
+A software developer and a data entry clerk can both score high on AI exposure, but one gets augmented while the other faces substitution.
+We deliberately separate the global structural effect from the local labour-market effect so the model stays comparable across countries.

 Validation & Limits